kmondal/plotZeeValidation/README.md

 =======================================

 In order to derive shower shape transformation you can use makeTransformation.py script.
-Once the Zee validation ntuples have been produced you can run the script three times with different parameters to: 1) produce the .root file with the necessary plots (python makeTransformation.py -p mc_ntuple_name.root target_ntuple_name.root) 2) derive the transformations (python makeTransformation.py -c) 3) test the transformations on the original ntuples (python makeTransformation.py -t mc_ntuple_name.root target_ntuple_name.root)
+Once the Zee validation ntuples have been produced you can run the script three times with different parameters to:
+1. Produce the .root file with the necessary plots

+   python makeTransformation.py -p mc_ntuple_name.root data_ntuple_name.root

+2. Derive the transformations

+   python makeTransformation.py -c

+3. Test the transformations on the original ntuples

+   python makeTransformation.py -t mc_ntuple_name.root data_ntuple_name.root

 IDMVA with systematic plot
 ==========================

 The necessary histograms used as inputs are produced in the ZeeValidation step.
 More generally you need to add there all the plots for nominal, up, down variations which you want to plot.
 At this point you need to modify the david_template.py file in order to able to read the name of these plots.
 Then: